telerik/blazor-docs/getting-started/what-you-need.md

 #### Add the TelerikRootComponent

-To use popups (for example, dropdowns, menus, windows, grid filters, etc.), you must add the `TelerikRootComponent` component at the root level of the app and configure the app layout to adopt that.
+To use Telerik popups and global component settings, you must add the [`TelerikRootComponent`]({%slug rootcomponent-overview%}) component at the root level of the app and configure the app layout to adopt that.

 The configuration varies depending on the application type: